vmware/versatile-data-kit/READMEv2.md

   <tr>
     <td width="50%" >
         <ul>
-          <li>Use Operations UI to monitor, troubleshoot, and set up alerts.</li>
+          <li>Use Operations UI to monitor, troubleshoot data workloads in production.</li>
-          <li>VDK can send Slack or email notifications for errors during Data Job deployment.</li>
+          <li>Notifications for errors during Data Job deployment or execution.</li>
           <li>Route errors to correct people by classifying them into User or Platform errors.</li>
         </ul>
         <hr>